dankinsoid/swift-api-client/README.md

   }
 }
 ```
 Macros are not necessary for using `swift-api-client`; they are just syntax sugar.
-In general, it's not recommended to use a lot of macros for large projects when compilation time becomes a problem; core library syntax is minimalistic enough.

 ## Introducing `swift-api-client-addons`